Summary

 Open to people ages 50-80

-• Able to understand study procedures and to comply with them for the entire length of the study.
+• Able to understand and comply with study procedures for the entire length of the study.

 • Ability of individual or legal guardian/representative to understand a written informed consent document, and the willingness to sign it.